rosskipp/data-projects/grouping-in-pandas/blog-post.md

   </tbody>
 </table>

-Looking at this, it appears that there is some good opportunity to break the data down into groups to look for some interesting trends.
+It appears that there is some good opportunity to break the data down into groups to look for some interesting trends.
 Some ideas are:
-* Group the data on day of the week, suand see if there is more utilization for a particular day, on average.
 * Group on the gender column and see if there are more male or female riders.
-* Do certain stations get used more?
+* Do specific stations get used more than others?
 We can group on the station start or finish id.
+* Group the data on the day of the week, to see if there is more utilization for a particular day, on average.

-How about a few examples of this functionality?
+How about a few examples?

-If we want to group by just the gender, then we pass this key (column) to the `groupby` function as the sole argument.
-This is the simplest form of grouping, so please checkout out [the docs](http://pandas.pydata.org/pandas-docs/stable/groupby.html) to get all the options!
+If we want to group by just the gender, then we pass this key (column name) to the `groupby` function as the sole argument.
+This example is the simplest form of grouping, so please check out [the docs](http://pandas.pydata.org/pandas-docs/stable/groupby.html) to get all the options!

 ```
 groupedGender = df.groupby('gender')